Last updated 4 March 2021

-What lures tourists back to Bali?
+Why do tourists keep going back to Bali?

-“Bali, is about a thousand simple experiences and endless natural beauty.”
+Bali is about a thousand simple experiences and endless natural beauty.”

-Their unanimous response was “oh, you will love it,” closely followed by, “once you’ve been, you will want to go back.”
+Their unanimous response was, “Oh, you will love Bali.”
+This was closely followed by, “Once you’ve been, you will want to go back.”

 “Bali, is about a thousand simple experiences and endless natural beauty,” said Tracy.

 Bali has plenty to offer most travellers including:

-- world class surf at breaks like Ulu Watu;
+- world-class surf at breaks like Ulu Watu;

 - the diving and snorkeling in the pristine waters of West Bali;